 - Use proper spacing between links and buttons for easy navigation.

-- Make sure your mobile site is really fast
+- Make sure your mobile site loads as quickly as possible.

-By running your website through the testing tool, you’ll quickly find areas to address and learn exactly what you need to do to boost your mobile authority.
+By running your website through this handy testing tool, you’ll quickly find areas to address and learn exactly what you need to do to boost your mobile authority.

 With Google experimenting with mobile device usage over the past few years, it’a no surprise that Google has made the shift to mobile ranking factors.